nairvibhas18/comp423-course-notes/docs/tutorials/go-setup.md

 * Primary Author: [Vibhas Nair](https://github.com/nairvibhas18)

 ## Welcome!
-Welcome to this tutorial!
 Here, you will learn how to create a simple project in the Go programming language.
 By the end of this tutorial, you will have created a basic Go development container and a blank repository to track changes you make to your code.